KatherineMichel/portfolio/doc/2024-recap.md

 ### CFP Connect

 Last year, I obtained sponsorship from a JPMorganChase Managing Director to start a monthly departmental meetup in Plano that became known as PS Connect, then CFP Connect.
-This year, it grew to be an event typically attended by 100+ plus and filled with knowledge-sharing, networking, and fun, supported by top department leadership in Plano.
+This year, it grew to be an event typically attended by 100+ plus, filled with knowledge-sharing, networking, and fun, and supported by top department leadership across Plano.

 ## March